Enhancing Usability in

 Usability

-task completion time, error rate, user satisfaction scores
+Task completion time, error rate, satisfaction scores

 Efficiency